SRGSSR/srguserdata-apple/docs/README.md

 The library is suitable for applications running on iOS 12, tvOS 12 and above.
 The project is meant to be compiled with the latest Xcode version.

-Starting Mac OS Ventura and SPM integration, some Core Data compile errors could appeared.
-A proposed script `Scripts/coredata-compilation-fix.sh` helps if executed has a build pre action.

 ## Contributing

 If you want to contribute to the project, have a look at our [contributing guide](CONTRIBUTING.md).